stanislav-chekmenev/debugging-dl-models/project/debugger_tutorial.md

 - Ctrl+F12 - find the definition of a function or a class highlighted by the cursor
 - Ctrl+Shift+F - search for files, classes, etc:
     - For example, type 'Dense' in classes and you can go immediately to the place where the class for keras Dense() layer is defined.
-- Ctrl+Alt+- - move through the list of the most recent change points backwards
+- Ctrl+Alt+- - move through the list of the most recent viewed lines backwards
+- Ctrl+Shift+- - move through the list of the most recent viewed lines forward
 - F5 - run debugger for the selected script
 - Ctrl+F5 - run the selected script